jamesnolanverran/defer_in_c/README.md

 - ✅ Nestable

-- ✅ Multiple cleanup actions
+- ✅ Supports multiple cleanup actions

-- ⚠️ Arguments must be expressions (not statement blocks)
+- ⚠️ Defer arguments must be expressions (not statement blocks)

-- ⚠️ Cleanup runs when the block ends—don’t return early
+- ⚠️ Cleanup runs when the block ends - don’t return early

 ## How It Works